Ygor-Silva/Ygor-Silva/README.md

    <h3> 🕵🏽‍♂️ &nbsp;About Me </h3>

   - 🤔 &nbsp; Exploring new technologies and developing software solutions.
-  - 🎓 &nbsp; Studying in Fullstack Developer at <a href="https://ebaconline.com.br/">Escola Britânica de Artes Criativas e Tecnologia (EBAC)</a>.
+  - 🎓 &nbsp; Studying in Full-Stack Developer in Python at <a href="https://ebaconline.com.br/">Escola Britânica de Artes Criativas e Tecnologia (EBAC)</a>.
   - 💼 &nbsp; Work in <a href="https://www.mercedes-benz.com/en/">Mercedes-Benz</a>
   - 🌱 &nbsp; Learning more about Fullstack technologies.